umami-software/website/content/track-events.md

 Note: be careful not to attach to any events that fire continuously like `scroll` and `drag`.

-## Programatically
+## Using Javascript

-You can also record events manually using the `window.umami` method.
+You can also record events manually using the `window.umami` object.
 To accomplish the same thing as the above CSS method, you can do:

 ```